 If you reach the end of Murray, turn left onto Hazelwood Avenue, then an immediate right onto Browns Hill Road.

 If you get onto Beechwood before you reach the end of Murray, continue straight onto Browns Hill Road at the intersection with Hazelwood Avenue.

 From Downtown or Monroeville Take the Parkway East to the Squirrel Hill exit.
 Stay to the left as you exit, and you will be on Beechwood Boulevard.
 When you reach the intersection with Hazelwood Avenue, continue straight onto Browns Hill Road.
 Turn left just before the Homestead Grays Bridge onto Parkview Blvd. then right onto Old Browns Hill Road and continue all the way down to the parking lot on the right past a railroad bridge.

-From the South (the Waterfront) Cross the Homestead High Level bridge going north from the Waterfront or from Carson Street (Rt.
+From the South (the Waterfront) Cross the Homestead Grays Bridge going north from the Waterfront or from Carson Street (Rt.
 837).
 Turn right at the first light over the bridge onto Parkview Blvd. then right again onto Old Browns Hill Road and continue all the way down to the parking lot on the right past a railroad bridge.

 Follow Old Browns Hill Road to the river.
 Gulls and ducks accumulate here in cold weather.
 When water levels are low shorebirds may be found at the creek mouth.